IqraA1245/Data-Analysis-Portfolio---Customer-Behaviour-Analysis-/README.md

 Industry level full analysis of customer behaviour using Excel, Python , SQL and Power BI

-Hi, I’m Iqra — an aspiring data analyst with a passion for uncovering stories hidden within data.
+Hi, I’m Iqra.
+An aspiring data analyst with a passion for uncovering stories hidden within data.
 I love turning raw numbers into insights that can actually guide smarter decisions.

 This project, Customer Shopping Behaviour Analysis, was a great opportunity to explore how data can help businesses better understand their customers and improve marketing strategies.
 The idea was to take a real-world dataset of over 3,900 purchases and transform it into clear, actionable insights using tools like Python, SQL, and Power BI.